The winner takes it all: Introduction

 \subsection{Related work and open problems}

 First passage percolation on various types of discrete probabilistic structures has been extensively studied; see e.g.\ \cite{RGSer,BHH12, GrimKest,HamWel,LyonsPem,SW}.
 The classical example is when the underlying structure is taken to be the $\mathbb{Z}^d$-lattice.
 The case with exponential passage times is then often referred to as the Richardson model and the main focus of study is the growth and shape of the infected region \cite{CoxDur,Kesten_speed,NewPiz,Richardson}.
 The Richardson model has also been extended to a two-type version that describes a competition between two infection types; see \cite{2typeR}.
-Infinite coexistence then refers to the event that both infection types occupies infinite parts of the lattice, and it is conjectured that this has positive probability if and only if the infections have the same intensity.
+Infinite coexistence then refers to the event that both infection types occupy infinite parts of the lattice, and it is conjectured that this has positive probability if and only if the infections have the same intensity.
 The if-direction was proved for $d=2$ in \cite{2typeR} and for general $d$ independently in \cite{GM} and \cite{Hoff_coex}.
 The only-if-direction remains unproved, but convincing partial results can be found in \cite{aa}.
+On $\Z^d$, the starting points of the competing species are typically taken to be two neighboring vertices.
+Doing this in our setup on the configuration model would in principle not change our main results.
+Specifically, letting the species start at either end of a randomly chosen edge would change the limiting probabilities of winning for the species, but the fact that one wins and the other occupies a bounded number of vertices would remain unchanged.

 As for the configuration model, the area of network modeling has been very active the last decade and the configuration model is one of the most studied models.
 One of its main advantages is that it gives control over the degree distribution, which is an important quantity in a network with great impact on global properties.
 As mentioned, first passage percolation with exponential edge weights on the configuration model has been analyzed in \cite{RGSc}.
 The results there revolve around the length of the time-minimizing path between two vertices and the time that it takes to travel along such a path.
 In \cite{BHH12}, these results are extended to all continuous edge-weight distributions under the assumption of finite variance degrees.